If you’re behind in your mortgage payments, you may be worried about losing your home.

 After assessing your situation under the Mortgage Arrears Resolution Process, your lender may offer you an alternative repayment arrangement - often called a mortgage restructure.
 Read more about the types of arrangements available and some points to consider when assessing the offer.

-The Personal Insolvency Arrangement (PIA) is one of the new initiatives introduced to deal with problems of mortgage arrears and personal debt.
-It may be the right choice for you if you are unable to pay your mortgage repayments (or other debts) in full when they are due and you have cooperated with the Mortgage Arrears Resolution Process for 6 months, but you have not been able to agree an alternative repayment arrangement under which you would be solvent again.
+The Personal Insolvency Arrangement (PIA) may be the right choice for you if you are unable to pay your mortgage repayments (or other debts) in full when they are due and you have cooperated with the Mortgage Arrears Resolution Process for 6 months, but you have not been able to agree an alternative repayment arrangement under which you would be solvent again.

 Under the national mortgage-to-rent scheme, people who are having trouble paying their mortgages can switch from owning their home to renting their home as social tenants.
 If you take up the mortgage-to-rent option, you will no longer own your home or have any financial interest in it.